Shoulder dislocation and subluxation physiotherapyBy Nigel Chua

 There are three types of dislocations and subluxations by movement

 - forward (anterior) shoulder dislocations

 - backwards (posterior) shoulder dislocations

-Yes, in some cases, it can be combinations of two or three types, but patients most commonly experiences the anterior (forward) one.
+In some cases, it can be a combination of two or three types, but patients most commonly experience the anterior (forward) type.

 In most cases, shoulder dislocations are either:

 - very painful, especially if it's the first time.
 Some patients report numbness in the arm/hands.

 - not painful, especially when adrenaline is high (in sports events) or "dislocation is a regular event".

 Subluxation, on the other hand, refers to a lesser degree of dislocation, and most times, the joint pops right back together usually on its own or when the patient pushes the joint together again.
 That being said, it is usually as painful as shoulder dislocations when it occurs.

 Usually dislocations and subluxations injuries happen due to direct physical/traumatic injuries such as: